Overgaden Neden Vandet 31: Claussen and Bang families, 17631893

 On 12 December 1763, No. 153 was acquired by sailmaker Werner Clausen.
 It was after his death passed to his widow Bendite Clausen.
 Bendite Clausen resided in the building with one maid at the 1787 census.
 On 9 June 1809, it was ceded to their son Lauritz Clasen.
 Bang's son Lauritz Bang followed in his father's footsteps as a manufacturer of ship sails, flags and compasses.
 The family's property was home to 11 residents in a single household at the 1801 census.
 Lauritz Werner Clasen resided in the building with his third wife Sara Thomine Bøttger, five children from his two first marriages (aged 10 to 21), two sailmaker's apprentices and two maids.
 Classen's property was listed as No. 158 in the new cadastre of 1806.

-On 18 December 1829, Niels Rohr Bang (1780-1849) purchased the building.
+On 18 December 1829, Niels Rohr Bang (1780–1849) purchased the building.
 He was active as a manufacturer of ship sails, flags and compasses.
 He was also active in the Civil Artillery with rank of commander.
 Bang's property was home to three households at the 1840 census.
 Niels Rohr Bang resided on the first and second floors with his seven children (aged 21 to 35).
-Marie Svendsholm, an innkeeper, resided on the ground floor with one maid.
+Marie Svendsholm, a barkeeper, resided on the ground floor with one maid.
 Rasmus Larsen, a night watch at Krøyers Plads, resided in the basement with his wife Marie Lassen.

 After Niels Rohr Bang's death, on 24 December 1849, No. 158 was initially sold to railway conductor Christian Wilhelm Christensen.
-On 24 October 1853, it was acquired by one of Niels Rohr Bang's sons, Lauritz Bang (1805-1887), who had by then himself been licensed as a sailmaker.
+On 24 October 1853, it was acquired by one of Niels Rohr Bang's sons, Lauritz Bang (1805–1887), who had by then himself been licensed as a sailmaker.
 The building fronting the street was home to 17 residents in four households at the 1860 census.
 Lauritz Struch Bang resided on the first floor with his sister Marie Sophie Frederikke Bangand one maid.
 Cathrine Elisabeth Müller, widow of a bookkeeper, resided on the ground floor with her daughter Johanne Cathrine Elisabeth Müller, her son Peter Hendrich Müller and the lodger Jacob Peter Christian Stephansen (student).
 Heinrich Andreas Cornelius Cardel, a workman, resided in the basement with his wife Hansine Wilhelmine Cardel and their three children (aged one to five).
 Jørgen Poulsen, another workman, resided in the basement with his wife Fritzine Rudolphine Poulsen and their three daughters (aged 14 to 19).
 The rear wing was home to six more residents in two households.
 Margrethe Falk, widow of a ship cook, now employed with needlework, resided on the ground floor of the rear wing with her two children (aged one and three) and her brother Johannes Fal (dyer).
 Niels Michael Olsen, a workman, resided on the first floor of the rear wing with his wife Berthe Marie Olsen.